 \begin{definition} Given a synthetic spectrum $Y$, we will denote the filtration from \Cref{synth_filt} by $F^{\bullet}\pi_*(\tau^{-1}Y)$. \Cref{synth_filt} shows that this coincides with the Adams filtration on $\pi_*X$ when $Y \simeq \nu X$, so there is no notational conflict. \end{definition}

-\begin{remark} The results above generalize Adams differentials in ordinary spectra to $\tau$-Bocksteins in synthetic spectra.
-Even though classes in $\pi_{*,*}(C\tau \otimes Y)$ no longer correspond to classes in an Adams spectral sequence when $Y$ is not of the form $\nu X$, it will still make sense to talk about classes in $\pi_{*,*}(C\tau \otimes Y)$ killing other classes via $\tau$-Bocksteins.
+\begin{remark} The results above show that $\tau$-Bocksteins for synthetic spectra can be thought of as generalized Adams differentials.
+Even though classes in $\pi_{*,*}(C\tau \otimes Y)$ no longer correspond to classes on the $E_2$-page of an Adams spectral sequence when $Y$ is not of the form $\nu X$, it will still make sense to talk about classes in $\pi_{*,*}(C\tau \otimes Y)$ killing other classes via $\tau$-Bocksteins.
 One can think of these $\tau$-Bocksteins as differentials in a \emph{modified} Adams spectral sequence for $\tau^{-1}Y$.
 This will be important in the proof of \Cref{mahowald_thm}. \end{remark}